Reducing free speech in Florida

 Don’t take my word for how un-American and anti-free speech the new Florida law is.
 Here are comments by various Republicans who, at that time, proudly supported free speech rights and the federal 2010 Free Speech Act that reduced the ability of the powerful to silence the weak by filing a SLAPP lawsuit.

 “The Free Speech Act will prevent wealthy individuals and corporations from using the legal system to bully and intimidate those who speak out against them.
-This law is a victory for free speech and for the people of Florida.” –Representative Vern Buchanan (R-FL).
+This law is a victory for free speech and for the people of Florida.” – Representative Vern Buchanan (R-Fla).

 My favorite quote is from this supporter of the 2010 Free Speech Act.

-“The Free Speech Act will protect Floridians from frivolous lawsuits and ensure that individuals and organizations can speak out on matters of public concern without fear of retribution.” – Ron DeSantis (R-FL).
+“The Free Speech Act will protect Floridians from frivolous lawsuits and ensure that individuals and organizations can speak out on matters of public concern without fear of retribution.” – Ron DeSantis (R-Fla).

+The unknown Congressman from Florida, Ron DeSantis, favored robust free speech and was against enabling the powerful to silence the individual by filing SLAPP lawsuits.

 Readers, what do you think?
 Share your thoughts.